Nikolajs Mazurs

 Nikolajs Mazurs (born 13 October 1980) is a Latvian professional basketball coach.
+Since 2025, he is a head coach of South Korea men's national basketball team.

 Career

 From 2007 till 2014 Mazurs was assistant coach for VEF Rīga but at the 2014–2015 season was promoted to head coach.
 After the season which ended with winning Latvian league gold medal, Mazurs signed for Dynamo Moscow but the team didn't manage to solve financial problems and didn't play, so Mazurs left even before the season started.
 At the age of 35, he became the head coach of Georgian team B.C.
 VITA Tbilisi in VTB United League.
 In May, 2016, Mazurs signed with BC Avtodor but was fired after the first game of the season.

 In 2017, he became assistant coach for BC UNICS.
 Later that year Mazurs signed to become the head coach of BC Parma.
 After a year and a half he was fired.

 In August, 2019, Mazurs became the head coach of BK Ogre After unsuccessful start of the season, he was fired in 2021.
 Few weeks later he signed with Tartu Ülikool Maks & Moorits.

 In the summer of 2023 Mazurs signed a three-year contract with BC Siauliai.
 Few months later he was fired.